sumeetkr/LanguageRatingAndSummary/README.md

 ### BERT-Attention (Baseline 1)
 As mentioned in the paper this baseline model has considered from the `BERT-Attention` model from the paper [Utilizing BERT Intermediate Layers for Aspect Based Sentiment Analysis and Natural Language Inference](https://aclanthology.org/N19-1035/).
 We have considered taking code from the paper where the authors has released the code opensource in [GitHub](https://github.com/avinashsai/BERT-Aspect).
 To run this code there are addtional files required to load the models which we have already shared in the Baseline directory.
 The code file for this baseline found in `Baseline_Models` directory

+### $LSA_{T}-DeBERTa$ (Baseline 2)
+This is another baseline model named $LSA_{T}-DeBERTa$ proposed in the paper [Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation](https://aclanthology.org/2024.findings-eacl.13.pdf) which we have adopted to compare againist our proposed model.
+The authors of this paper built a model based on DeBERTa model with novel local sentiment aggregation (LSA) to the model.
+In LSA, the model extracts each individual apsects of the sentences and builts sentiment aggregation window.
+In this particular case of $LSA_T$ the model is employing local context focus-based aspect features.